 - The first application is an essay sent via email as an attachment to the French Department Chair.
 Your essay should be about why you are interested in participating in the CUPA program.
 The French Department - CUPA deadline is FRIDAY, NOVEMBER 14, 2014.

-The second application is the universal study abroad application submitted to the Office of International Education, Matthews Academic Commons.
+The second application is the Common Application for study abroad submitted to the Office of International Education, Matthews Academic Commons.
 This is the application that all students applying to study abroad on a Willamette program must complete.
-For more information about the general application process please see our "How to Apply" webpage.
-The deadline for this application is Wednesday, December 3, 2014.
+For more information about the Common Application process please see our "How to Apply" webpage.
+The deadline for this application is Wednesday, December 3, 2014, at 4 pm SHARP!